 - Make Money: Promotion, Ads, and Affiliates

-Step 1: Pick a Name and Niche for Your Blog
+Step 1: Pick a Niche for Your Blog

 As you set out to choose a topic for your blog, consider the following:

-- Your Experience: As I said above, blogging is a learning experience, so you don’t have to be an expert on your subject.
+- Your Experience: Blogging is a learning experience, so you don’t have to be an expert on your subject.
 That being said, you should pick a topic you’re familiar with.
 Look at your personal and professional experiences.
 What unique perspective have you gained from them that you could contribute online?
 Being knowledgeable about your niche also streamlines the research process and can make your life a whole lot easier.

 - The Numbers: There are plenty of affordable tools that can give you an idea of what people are searching for online.
-You can also look to top-performing bloggers in your niche to see how they’ve found success.
+You can also look to top-performing blogs in your niche to see how they’ve found success.
 You should also research your audience.
-What kinds of people do you want to attract, and what types of questions do you hope to answer for them?
-The answers to those questions will help you decide how to build your website and approach the content you write.
+What kinds of people do you want to attract to your new blog, and what types of questions do you hope to answer for them?
+The answers to those questions will help you decide how to build your blog and approach the content you write.

 - The Money: In addition to researching for creative purposes, you can also analyze top sites to see how much money they make and how hard it will be to compete in a given niche.
-Some niches are more profitable than others, and if making money is one of your goals, you need to determine whether or not you can build a lucrative career in your field.
+Some niches are more profitable than others, and if making money is one of your goals, you need to determine whether you could build a lucrative career in your field.

 Here are a few strategies to help you craft the perfect name for your site.
 I recommend you break out a notebook (paper or digital), and get ready to brainstorm.

-Then, go ahead and make a list of 10-20 potential names for your blog.
+- Make a list: Start with 10 to 20 potential names for your blog.
 With so many websites in existence, you’ll probably find that some of your names are already taken, so you’ll want to have plenty of backups locked and loaded.

 A typical formula that I use when coming up with domain names is: